PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/gui/formatting-text-with-bbcode/+page.md

 ## Introduction
-When your app shows text to the user, it will by default look like ordinary text, similiar to this text that you are reading now.
+When your app shows text to the user, it will by default look like ordinary text, similar to this text that you are reading now.
 Using BBCode, you can format the text, to change its size, color, boldness, etc.